Flat nematophyte - Details and

 much smaller tubes, not seen here, in between.
 This inner stratum is

-which mainly appear as dark sections indicating
+which mainly appear as scattered dark sections indicating

 chains of dark dots apparently